Pjanssen/Outliner/README.md

 License
 -------
-This project is licensed under the BSD license.
-For the complete license, see LICENSE.txt
+This project is licensed under the BSD license, see LICENSE.txt

 Requirements